 So there it is, a better Mustang II, and one that would undoubtedly have enjoyed much greater long-term following by the go-fast/collector/Mustang crowd.

-I’m not claiming it’s more beautiful than the Camaro, But it has a certain raw charm and puppy-like eagerness that makes it a worthy competitor.
+I’m not claiming it’s as beautiful as the Camaro, But it has a certain raw charm and puppy-like eagerness that makes it a worthy competitor.
 Oh; just one more change: call it just “Mustang”.
 The “II” affirmed that even Ford didn’t think this was the real deal.
 This one is.

-[thanks, George, for realizing my ideas so faithfully]
+[thanks, George and Dave, for realizing my ideas so faithfully]